jfm-so/piWallet/README.md

 piWallet is a secure opensource online altcoin wallet that works with practically any altcoin. piWallet uses PHP, mySQL, JavaScript and Bootstrap.

 Setup: https://github.com/johnathanmartin/piWallet/wiki/Installation

 TODO: Add a step in the wiki explaining to copy settings-example.php into a new file settings.php and then change the values.

+TODO: Add a step in the wiki explaining to delete users.sql.

 Bitcoin Talk: https://bitcointalk.org/index.php?topic=911212